Top 10 Things To Do in Jefferson Parish

 8. Uncle Sam Jam

-In honor of the nation’s founding, Jefferson Parish puts on the Uncle Sam Jam in Lafreniere Park in the heart of Metairie.
-The park is a massive green space where families unwind, cook out and play, and on July 3, the atmosphere will be enhanced with fireworks and live music by the likes of Cajun music legend Marc Broussard.
+In honor of the nation’s founding, Jefferson Parish puts on the Uncle Sam Jam (July 3, 2021) in Lafreniere Park, in the heart of Metairie.
+The park is a massive green space where families unwind, cookout and play, and on July 3, the atmosphere will be enhanced with fireworks and live music by the likes of Cajun music legend Marc Broussard.

 9. Jefferson Parish Oyster Trail

 Fact: 70 percent of oysters caught in the U.S. come from the Gulf Coast.
 Many of those harvested come from Louisiana, and Jefferson Parish is home to some of the state’s main oyster grounds.
-It makes sense, then, that the parish has a series of restaurants specializing in the delicacy, each of which feature three-foot-tall, hand-painted oyster sculptures.
-Twenty-three restaurants participate in the program.
-Some local favorites include Acme Oyster House, Deanie’s Seafood, Don’s Seafood and Perino’s Boiling Pot.
+It makes sense, then, that the parish has a series of restaurants specializing in the delicacy, each of which features three-foot-tall, hand-painted oyster sculptures.
+Twenty-three restaurants participate in the Jefferson Parish Oyster Trail program.
+Some local favorites include Acme Oyster House, Don’s Seafood and Perino’s Boiling Pot.